willklein/how-to-win-developers/slides.md

 <!--
-I have so much more to share, so if you're curious to hear more, I'm starting a newsletter and you can signup here -->
+I have so much more to share, so if you're curious to hear more, I'm starting a newsletter and you can signup here

+between it's better developer onboarding, starting a guild to share best practices internally,

+and public speaking itself, I'm looking forward to publishing more about this topic for you -->

 ---